rominirani/genai-apptemplates-googlecloud/chat-predict-cloudfunction-java/README.md

-# Java Cloud Function that wraps the PaLM Chat Bison Models
+# Java Cloud Function that wraps the PaLM Chat Bison Models using langchain4j

 This application demonstrates a Cloud Function written in Java that initializes the Vertex AI Chat module and then provides an endpoint to invoke PaLM Chat Bison model.
 It uses the [langchain4j](https://github.com/langchain4j/langchain4j) package.